CodeVA-Curriculum/twine-trail-guide/src/routes/locations/if-unless/+page.md

 key: true
 --

-You comb the room, and as you step across the think, dusty carpet you feel something hard under your shoe.
+You comb the room, and as you step across the thick, dusty carpet you feel something hard under your shoe.
 You pull back the carpet, and see a heavy wrought-iron key sitting on wood floor below.

 > [[Go check the door->door]]
 ```